networknext/next/README.md

 This repo contains the Network Next backend.

-# Running with Docker Compose
+# Run with Docker Compose

 You can run a Network Next test environment locally with docker compose on any OS.

 1. Install Docker from http://docker.com

-2. Download the repository source from https://github.com/networknext/backend
+2. Download the latest release from https://github.com/networknext/backend/releases

 3. Build the base image